fordsfords/techo/README.md

 Shell scripts are useful tools to write.
-For things like test scripts, logging can be important, and those logs should hae time stamps.
+For things like test scripts, logging can be important, and those logs should have time stamps.
 Typicaly this is done like this:

 ````